s183578/41934-Advanced-BIM-Group-22/A4_FinalProject/readme.md

 ## Summary of the use case
+The goal of the tool is to contribute with an estimate of the ventilation demand in every zone of an building.
+This will help the building designer by automating the calculations and to implement it early in the design phase.
 According to BIM UseCase Booklet this tool is based on the Use Case 'Energy Analysis' with a forecast usage in the design phase.
-The goal of the tool is to contribute with an estimate of the ventilation demand in every zone of an building.
-This will help the building designer by automateing the calculations and to implement it early in the design phase.
 A full rundown of the use case can be read here: [A3: Use Case](https://github.com/s183578/41934-Advanced-BIM-Group-22/tree/main/A3_UseCase)

 ## Who is the tool for and how does it work
 The tool can be used by both architects and engineers (building designers) who are involved in any design phase of a building project.
 The tool works by scanning the building and locating each and every room which is defined as a space and then the windows.
 First off it gathers information about the spaces, in this case: "name", "room number", "level" and "area".
 From the area the tool then calculates the minimum dimensioning ventilation requirement and writes all of the information into an excel sheet.
 Next up it gathers information about the windows in form of the "name", "level", "orientation", "height" and "width".
 The orientation and window area is used within the code to calculate the solar radiation comming in through each window.
 For every loop the information is written to the same excel just in another sheet.
 It is important to note that the tool only works with buildings modelled in the IFC format.